NLnetLabs/krill/README.md

 cp defaults/krill.conf ./data
 ```

-Then edit your 'krill.conf' file and, at least, set a secret token for the
+After these steps, edit your `krill.conf` file and, at least, set a secret
-'auth_token' key, at the end of the file -- or -- set the KRILL_AUTH_TOKEN
+token for the `auth_token` key, at the end of the file -- or -- set the
-environment variable when you start 'krilld'.
-Other than that the defaults
+KRILL_AUTH_TOKEN environment variable when you start 'krilld'.
+Other than
-should be okay for local testing.
+that the defaults should be okay for local testing.

 #### Run